 Primal infeasible right-hand side coefficients are highlighted in fuscia (after the first pivot) as are dual infeasible cost coefficients.
 When all the fuscia cells are gone, you have an optimal dictionary.

-The labels tab allows one to select the labels for the variable names makig it easy to set up some standard variants of the simplex method.
-If the dual labels are chosen and the seed value is nonzero, then the matrix entries will be the negative transpose of the values one would get with Primal labels.
+The Labels tab allows you to select the labels for the variable names making it easy to set up some standard variants of the simplex method.
+If the Dual labels are chosen and the Seed value is nonzero, then the matrix entries will be the negative transpose of the values one would get with Primal labels.
 If the Seed is a four-digit number (or smaller), the initial dictionary will be primal feasible and (usually) dual infeasible.
 If, on the other hand, the Seed value is a five-digit number, the initial dictionary will be dual feasible and (usually) primal infeasible.

 Click here for a fancier version of the pivot tool which includes artificial primal and dual objectives that enable one to do two phase methods directly with the tool.